MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-umg-keyboard.md

 # UMG and keyboard in Unreal

 Unreal Motion Graphics (UMG) is Unreal Engine’s built-in UI system, used to create interfaces such as menus and text boxes.
 User interfaces built with UMG consist of widgets.
 This guide will show you how to create a new widget, add it to world space, and enable interaction with that widget in mixed reality, using the system keyboard as an example.
-You can learn more about UMG in the official Unreal Engine documentation (https://docs.unrealengine.com/en-US/Engine/UMG/index.html).
+You can learn more about UMG in the official Unreal Engine [documentation](https://docs.unrealengine.com/en-US/Engine/UMG/index.html).

 ## Create a new widget